 - If you have a good contract, and a fair payment schedule, you will some leverage throughout the project.
 You should always make the final payment contingent on all work being completed properly.

 Cons of working with a general contractor

 - There are no checks and balances, so you have to put a lot of trust in the GC.

 - If there are problems, there’s no one to mediate (although some contracts have a mediation or arbitration clause).
 You’ve got to work things out directly with the contractor, who probably knows a lot more than you about construction.

-- If the contractor writes his own plans and specs, it may be difficult for you to evaluate them for quality and completeness.
+- If the contractor prepares his own plans and specifications, it may be difficult for you to evaluate them for quality and completeness.
 Does the bid include everything you want done?
 (Oh, you wanted us to fill the 500 nail holes in the natural-finish pine trim? – that will cost extra.)

 - If the contractor cuts corners, or doesn’t properly supervise subs, work quality can suffer.
 How will you know?